blog2i2j/cybersader..cyberbase/🕸️ UNSTRUCTURED/Home-Ec 2025/Home-Ec 2025.md

 > - Only need ONE good password
 > - Your passwords autofill into login pages

 > [!warning] Reuse of passwords is incredibly dangerous.
 If one gets breached, then they all do.
+If you've been reusing passwords and not using a password manager, then that's another reason you should start using one.

 - Both of the below options are good:
 	- [Bitwarden: Password Manager](https://get.bitwarden.com/)